facebook/create-react-app/packages/babel-preset-react-app/README.md

 ## Usage Outside of Create React App

-If you want to use this Babel preset in a project not built with Create React App, you can install it with following steps.
+If you want to use this Babel preset in a project not built with Create React App, you can install it with the following steps.

 First, [install Babel](https://babeljs.io/docs/setup/).